 d.
-Wrongful Foreclosure
+Wrongful foreclosure

 "A wrongful foreclosure claim challenges the authority behind the foreclosure, not the foreclosure act itself."
 McKnight Family, L.L.P., 310 P.3d at 559 (citing Collins v.
 Union Fed.
 Sav. & Loan, 662 P.2d 610, 623 (Nev.
 1983)).
 "The material issue in a wrongful foreclosure claim is whether 'the trustor was in default when the power of sale was exercised."
 Turbay v.
-Bank of Am., N.A., No. 2:12-CV-1367-JCM-PAL; 2013 WL 1145212, at 4 (quoting Collins, 662 P.2d at 623).
+Bank of Am., N.A., No. 2:12-CV-1367-JCM-PAL; 2013 WL 1145212, at \4 (quoting Collins, 662 P.2d at 623).
 "Deciding a wrongful foreclosure claim against a homeowners' association involves interpreting covenants, conditions or restrictions applicable to residential property."
 McKnight Family, L.L.P., 310 P.3d at 559.
 "This type of interpretation falls under NRS 38.310."
 Id.
 Additionally, NRS 38.310 applies to laws "contain[ing] conditions and restrictions applicable to residential property."
 Id. at 558.
-Therefore, this claim must be mediated before this court may delve into its merits.
+Therefore, mediation must precede this court's analysis of the merits of plaintiff's allegations regarding this claim.

 e.
-Attorneys' fees
+Special damages (attorneys' fees)

-Lastly, defendant argues that plaintiff's requests for attorneys' fees should denied because they are "special damages."
+Finally, the HOA argues that the complaint's requests for attorneys' fees should denied because they are "special damages."
 (ECF No. 18 at 14).
-The court acknowledges that the last page of the complaint asks for "[r]easonable attorneys' fees as special damages and the costs of suit."
+The court is cognizant that the penultimate page of the complaint asks for "[r]easonable attorneys' fees as special damages and the costs of suit."
 (ECF No. 1 at 15).
-Additionally, Horgan v.
+Further, Horgan v.
 Felton, 170 P.3d 982, 983 (Nev.
 2007), offers the rule that "in cases concerning title to real property, attorney fees are only allowable as special damages in slander of title actions, not merely when a cloud on the title to real property exists."
 170 P.3d at 983 (emphasis added).
 Clearly, this case involves title to real property.
-See (ECF No. 1) (involving a quiet-title claim).
+See (ECF No. 1) (including a quiet-title claim).
 The Nevada Supreme Court, in Horgan, also stated that "attorney fees are [generally] not recoverable absent a statute, rule, or contractual provision to the contrary."
 Horgan, 170 P.3d at 986.
 Indeed, plaintiff's complaint does not otherwise indicate the grounds for its request for attorneys' fees.
 See (ECF No. 1).
 Therefore, plaintiff may not request attorneys' fees as special damages in the complaint's current form.